Speech Pathology and Audiology

 Speech pathology and audiology (SPA) are interrelated disciplines that deal with disorders of speech-language and/or hearing.
 Audiology is the study of human hearing and the diagnosis and treatment of hearing-related disorders.
 Speech-language pathology is the study of human communication and its developed or acquired disorders.
 Through these two disciplines students have the opportunity to deal with a wide variety of disabilities and disorders affecting people of all ages.
 Speech pathologists and audiologists treat children and adults in public and private practice in a wide variety of settings.
 A recent report by the federal government projected the combined fields of audiology and speech pathology as one of the fastest growing of the next decade.

-The program for speech pathology and audiology at the University of Hawai'i is recognized nationally for its quality and is accredited in both areas.
-It is one of the few programs in the United States featuring preparation in a multilingual/multicultural environment.
+The program for speech pathology and audiology at UH is recognized nationally for its quality and is accredited in both areas.
+It is one of the few programs in the U.S. featuring preparation in a multilingual/multicultural environment.

-The Division of Speech Pathology and Audiology is accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association in Speech Pathology and Audiology.
+The programs in Speech-Language Pathology and Audiology are accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology.

-Students considering the major may call the Division of Speech Pathology and Audiology to schedule an appointment with an adviser.
+Students considering the major may call the Division of Speech Pathology and Audiology to schedule an appointment with an advisor.

 Students in any UH community college should obtain program outlines from the Division of Speech Pathology and Audiology to familiarize themselves with the pre-SPA requirements so they can complete them during their first two years.